Every 6 weeks, we welcome a different dance artist into the studio to give classes.

 Suitable for dance professionals and students, these fast-paced energetic classes (Level 3) will expose you to a variety of dance styles and different approaches to movement.

 Join us on Wednesdays, from 19.00h to 20.30h.
 Drop-in places are available.Book now

-Gaga/people classes are open to people aged 16+, regardless of their background in dance or movement.
-No previous dance experience is needed.
 Participants should wear comfortable clothes and be prepared to dance barefoot or in socks.
 It is advisable to bring a bottle of water and a towel for use after class.

-Sonia Rafferty has developed her personal philosophy and approach to teaching over the last thirty years.
+Sonia has developed her personal philosophy and approach to teaching over the last thirty years.
 Heavily influenced by the Limón technique principles of suspension, release, opposition, fall and recovery, Sonia’s class also concentrates on the concept of flow.
-It progresses through introductory material that promotes clarity of execution and full body articulation, layered with attention to phrasing and musicality, and then builds towards dynamic and expressive sequences that are designed to challenge.
+It progresses through introductory material that promotes clarity of execution and full body articulation, layered with attention to phrasing and musicality, then builds towards dynamic and expressive sequences that are designed to challenge.

 Cost: £40 (£30) Drop in: £12 (£8)Book Now